Building Confidence in Other People

 Balancing Self-Confidence and Over-Confidence

-If this happens to a person on your team, start by gently bringing the situation to her attention.
-Chances are that she might not have realized that she's crossed the line into arrogance.
-Meet with her in private, be specific about what she's saying or doing, and explain why her behavior could be construed as arrogance.
+If this happens to a person on your team, start by gently bringing the situation to their attention.
+Chances are they haven't realized that they've crossed the line into arrogance.
+Meet with them in private, be specific about what they're saying or doing, and explain why their behavior could be construed as arrogance.

-If her behavior has caused tension or upset in the team, then make sure that you let her know.
+If their behavior has caused tension or upset in the team, make sure that you let the person know.
 Usually, when people are aware that their behavior is hurting others, they're motivated to change.

 Sometimes, you might need to take a more assertive approach when dealing with arrogant people.
 Our article on Dealing with Difficult People offers more strategies on this.